webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/works-the-system.md

+---
+aliases:
----,aliases:,- works the system,tags:,- Compendium/CSRD/en/Foci,---
+- works the system
+tags:
+- Compendium/CSRD/en/Foci
+---

 You can exploit flaws in artificial systems, including but not limited to computer code.
  ### Intrusion